CHILDREN’S ADVOCACY CENTER OF HAMILTON COUNTY (CACHC) announces the following immediate job opening:

 Supervised by: Director of External Affairs

-Required Qualifications: • BS or BA in non-profit management, communications, business, public relations, or other related fields • Minimum three to five years of experience in event planning and donor relations • Ability to work approximately two nights and one weekend (i.e. Saturday OR Sunday) a month • Passion for working in the nonprofit sector • Strong written and oral communication skills • Excellent interpersonal skills • Track record of writing, and successfully obtaining, grant and foundation funding • Proven presentation skills • Careful attention to detail, extremely organized and able to multi-task and work in a fast-paced environment • Comfortable with computers and a variety of online platforms.
-Proficiency in Microsoft Power Point, Excel, Outlook and fundraising software (preferably DonorView) • Desirable: experience in graphic design and/or desktop publishing software.
+Required Qualifications: BS or BA in non-profit management, communications, business, public relations, or other related fields • Minimum three to five years of experience in event planning and donor relations • Excellent written and oral communication skills • Excellent interpersonal skills • Proven presentation skills • Careful attention to detail, extremely organized and able to multi-task and work in a fast-paced environment • Proficiency in Microsoft Power Point, Excel, and fundraising software (preferably DonorView) • Desirable: experience in graphic design and/or desktop publishing software.

-CHILDREN’S ADVOCACY CENTER OF HAMILTON COUNTY (CACHC) announces the following job opening:
+CHILD ADVOCACY CENTER FOR THE 23rd JUDICIAL DISTRICT IN DICKSON, TN announces the following job opening: